Vedavyaas/Summarizer/README.md

 - Ollama installed and LLaMA 2 model pulled locally
 - Docker (optional, if using Docker for Ollama)
 - Git
+- Twilio account with WhatsApp sandbox enabled (for WhatsApp integration)
 ---

 ## Setup Instructions